Code-Institute-Submissions/plexoio-py/documentation/design/design-thinking/PoC/poc.md

-# Proof of Concept: The Prototype
+# Proof of Concept: The Prototype - PoC

 ## E-commerce Type